Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/campaign-standard/README.md

-# Adobe Experience Platform Campaign
+# Adobe Experience Platform Campaign Extension

 The Adobe Experience Platform Campaign extension provides a mobile interface to the [Adobe Campaign Standard platform](https://experienceleague.adobe.com/docs/campaign-standard.html?lang=en).

 This extension allows your mobile app to subscribe user devices to your Campaign instance.
 Once subscribed, standard or profile based in-app messages can be created then delivered to the user's device to be displayed by the AEP SDK.

 {% hint style="info" %}
 This extension (AEPCampaign) is compatible with Adobe Experience Platform's Swift SDK, version 3.x and newer.
-Steps to migrate your app from a previous Objective-C implementation are available at [Migrate to Swift.](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift)
+Steps to migrate your app from a previous Objective-C implementation are available at the [migrate to Swift tutorial](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift).
 {% endhint %}

 ## Reference